-YOUR HOUSEHOLD
+YOUR HOUSEHOLD Add ress

 Name Phone numbers

-If we can't get home or contact each meet or leave a message at: Name ch other we will The Getaway Kits are stored in the 4.
+If we can't get home or contact each meet or leave a message at: n other we will The Getaway Kits are stored in the

+Name 4.
 The radio station (inc AM/FM frequency) we will

 Contact details tune in to for local civil defence information during an emergency

-Name (back-up) an energency
+Name (back-up)

 Contact details

 Name (out of town) 5.
-Friends/neighbours who may need our help or who

-can help us
+Friends/neighbours who may need our help or who can help us

 Contact details Name

-2. The person responsible for collecting ng the children Address
+The person responsible for collecting the children from school is: Address

-from school is: S THE CHILDREN Phone

-Name
+Name Phone

 Contact details Name

-Address
+Office deaths Address

-3. Emergency Survival Items and Geta away Kit Phone
+3. Emergency Survival Items and Getar way Kit

-Person responsible for checking wa ater and food
+Person responsible for checking wat ter and food Phone

-Items will be checked and replenished on: (check and replenish at least once a year) On a separate sheet of paper draw a plan of the house showing places to shelter in an earthquake or storm, exits and safe assembly areas and where to turn off water, electricity and gas.
+6. On a separate sheet of paper draw a plan of the

+Items will be checked and replenish ed on: house showing places to shelter in an earthquake or storm, exits and safe assembly areas and where

-IMPORTANT BUCK E MUNABERS
+to turn off water, electricity and gas.

+(check and replenish at least once a year)

-IF MOWRERS FOR POLICE, FIRE OR AMBULANCE CALL 111
+IMPORTANT PHON E NUMBERS FOR POLICE, FIRE OR AMBULANCE CALL 111

 Local Police station Water Supplier

 Medical Centre Gas Supplier

 Insurance Company Electrician

 Vet/Kennel/Cattery Plumber

 Electricity Supplier Builder

 Council Emergency Helpline